-On March 16, 2005, the Subcommittee on Water Resources and Environment held a hearing on Member project requests for the Water Resources Development Act of 2005.
-Among the Member project requests discussed at the hearing and received by the Subcommittee were requests for water reuse projects to augment water supplies, although single purpose municipal and industrial water supply projects are not a primary mission of the Corps of Engineers and are cost-shared as 100 percent reimbursable.
+On March 16, 2005, the Subcommittee on Water Resources and Environment of the Committee on Transportation and Infrastructure held a hearing on Member project requests for the Water Resources Development Act of 2005.
+Among the Member project requests discussed at the hearing and received by the Subcommittee were requests for water reuse projects to augment water supplies, although single purpose municipal and industrial water supply projects are not a primary mission of the U.S. Army Corps of Engineers and are cost-shared as 100 percent reimbursable.

 In addition, in the 108th Congress, the Subcommittee on Water Resources and Environment held hearings on issues relating to water scarcity and demand on May 22 and June 4, 2003.

-Representative Jim Davis introduced H.R.
-1359 on March 17, 2005.
-H.R.
-1359 was referred to the Committee on Transportation and Infrastructure.
-The Committee on Transportation and Infrastructure met in open session on May 18, 2005 to consider H.R.
+In the 109th Congress, H.R.
+1359 was introduced on March 17, 2005, and referred to the Committee on Transportation and Infrastructure.
+The Committee on Transportation and Infrastructure met in open session on May 18, 2005, to consider H.R.
 1359 and other legislation.
 The Committee adopted by voice vote an amendment in the nature of a substitute.
 The amendment removed the fiscal year limitation on the authorization of appropriations, leaving the total amount authorized at \$125 million.
 The Committee ordered the bill, as amended, reported to the House by voice vote.
+No further action was taken on this bill.